Click here for the Pharmacy Residency Programs page.

-- Residents will present a 60-minute formal case presentation in the spring of their resident year for the pharmacy department.
+- Resident will present a 45-minute presentation in the winter of their resident year for the Ochsner Health neurology residents.

 - Journal Club

-- Residents will present one journal club per year to the pharmacy department.
+- Resident will present one journal club per year to the pharmacy department.

 - Comprehensive medical, dental, and vision insurance